Drones: A Hands-On Technology Exploration

 In this class we will discuss the various possibilities drones offer and showcase examples of how these systems might help you, including an exploration in video use cases from a seasoned veteran.
 We will discuss policies surrounding drone flight both nationally, locally and at Duke as well as how to begin the path toward your commercial operators license (Part 107).
 The class will end with a hands-on flight lab where students will have an opportunity to not just look at a drone, but to fly one!

-Please note: the first session will take place at the Innovation Co-Lab; the second session will take place off-site and involve a hands-on flight lab.
-We will provide transportation to the flight location.
-Return to campus may occur as late as 7 pm.
+Please note: the first session will take place at the Innovation Co-Lab; the second session will take on the Cohan Field and involves a hands-on flight lab.
+We will meet at the Cohan Field for the second session.
 You must attend the first session to be eligible to participate in the flight lab.

 |Date||Thursday, March 21st, 2019|